Emergency Dentistry

 Laser Dentistry

-This makes any incisions, gum treatments, or root canals pain-free and easier to recover from.
-Lasers instantly remove infected gum and make cleaner incisions during extractions or implant placement.
-Because they use heat they instantly disinfect the area and they are much gentler on your gums.
+Lasers make any incisions, gum treatments, or root canals pain-free and easier to recover from.
+This technology instantly removes infected gum and makes cleaner incisions during extractions or implant placement.
+Because they use heat, lasers instantly disinfect the area, and their precision makes them gentler on your gums.

 Same-Day Appointments

-Bahr Dental is able to perform same-day treatment for many of our surgical procedures, such as replacing missing teeth or addressing chipped teeth.
-Time is of the essence when it comes to emergency dental work, so we open our availability to consider these circumstances.
-Patients on record are also able to receive after-hours dental work for emergencies.
+Time is of the essence when it comes to emergency dental work.
+Our availability takes these circumstances into consideration.
+Bahr Dental is able to perform same-day treatment for many of our procedures, such as replacing missing teeth or addressing chipped teeth.
+Patients of record can also receive after-hours dental work for emergencies.

 Pediatric Dental Emergencies

-Children are susceptible to dental emergencies as well.
-While we do everything to help you and your children have healthy smiles, we are prepared to handle pediatric dental emergencies.
-Our team loves to work with young children and has training in calming them.
+Children are just as susceptible to dental emergencies as adults.
+We are prepared to handle pediatric dental emergencies, and our team loves to work with young children—we even have training in calming them.
 Thankfully, children have milk teeth that, when lost, will be replaced with adult teeth.
 This makes some dental emergencies less traumatic for young smiles.

 Sports Trauma